dotnet/docs-maui/docs/android/app-links.md

 - *Web links* are deep links that use the HTTP or HTTPS scheme.
 On Android 12 and higher, a web link always shows content in a web browser.
 On previous versions of Android, if an app can handle the web link then a disambiguation dialog will appear that asks the user to select an app to handle the web link.
 - *Android app links*, which are available on API 23+, are web links that use the HTTP or HTTPS scheme and contain the `autoVerify` attribute.
 This attribute enables your app to become the default handler for an app link.
 Therefore, when a user clicks on an app link your app opens without displaying a disambiguation dialog.

 .NET MAUI Android apps can support all three categories of app links.
 However, this article focuses on Android app links.
 This requires proving ownership of a domain as well as hosting a digital assets links file JSON file on the domain, which describes the relationship with your app.
-This enables Android to verify that the app trying to handle a URL has ownership of the URL's domain to prevent malicious apps from intercepting your app links.
+This enables Android to verify that the app trying to handle a URI has ownership of the URIs domain to prevent malicious apps from intercepting your app links.

 The process for handling Android app links in a .NET MAUI Android app is as follows: